lennym/groundhog/README.md

 api-recorder
 ============

-A tool to allow recording and playback of API responses to allow for predictablke automated testing.
+A tool to allow recording and playback of API responses to allow for predictable automated testing.